transcend-io/terraform-aws-sombra/README.md

   <i>Copyright © 2020 Transcend Inc.</i>
 </p>

+## LLM Classifier

+Deploying the LLM Classifier is optional, and can be done with the following steps:

+- Set the `deploy_llm` variable to `true`
+- Customize the `llm_classifier_ecr_image` variable if you are using docker.transcend.io or want to customize the version tag
+- Customize the EC2 instance type used if you'd like via the `llm_classifier_instance_type` variable.

+Please note that there are considerable cost implications, as the LLM Classifier is a GPU-based system.

 ## Examples

 We have two examples of deploying soombra in the `./examples` folder, one for using `HTTP` and one for `HTTPS`.